Bandwidth/bandwidth.github.io/voice/bxml/verbs/startGather.md

 #### Example 1 of 1: Gather digits during a Conference
 This example shows how to use the StartGather verb to listen for digits pressed while the call is in a Conference.
-Whenever a digit is entered, a [dtmf](../callbacks/dtmf.md) event is sent with the digit detected.
+Whenever a digit is entered, a [dtmf](../callbacks/dtmf.md) event is sent with the detected digit.

 {% sample lang="http" %}